Frost House Student Services

 Policies related to these issues and requests can be found in the Academic Catalog corresponding to the year a student started at Plymouth State.

-The academic student advocate also provides assistance and guidance to faculty in policy matters.
-The advocate is a consulting member of the Academic Affairs Committee, which is a principal policy making committee in faculty governance.
+The ASA also provides assistance and guidance to faculty in policy matters.
+The ASA is a consulting member of the Academic Affairs Committee, which is a principal policy making committee in faculty governance.

-The academic student advocate position is currently held by Dr. David Zehr.
+The ASA position is currently held by Dr. David Zehr.
 Dr. Zehr is a tenured member of the Psychology faculty and spent ten years as Associate Vice President for Academic Affairs prior to assuming the role.

 Contact information: